 - altitude raises test – for some reason this helps a bit but very high altitude is very bad for test.
 People transported to about 10k ft had a small to moderate increase in test, however, mountain villagers who live even higher than that in Central Asia have very low test, while their neighbors at lower altitude have higher test. (source)

 - test moves with time of year – minor effect, test seems to be just a bit higher in the early fall and a bit lower in the late winter, broadly speaking – an effect of warmth and sun over the months seems possible.
 More info on that in our article: Does Testosterone vary through the year?

 - I want to steer you away from minor stuff like – COLD SHOWERS, raw eggs, working out in a SPECIAL test-raising way!!!

 - computer, smartphone lowers test – from psychological effect, and from emf – unknown in humans, but a few studies have found emf lowers test in rodents.

 The data in text form – post 2010, age adjusted, testosterone levels (some of this data may be a bit out of date)

 |China (Eastern, where most live)||480|

 Important note: There are many countries I have no data from, or no usable data from.
-Very possibly these countries might have higher testosterone than countries on this list.
+Very possibly these countries might have higher (or lower) testosterone than countries on this list.